tubaplayerdis/BR-LuaRuntime/API.md

 ### `GetInChannelVal(ChannelIndex)`

-Gets the value of an input channel binded to this Bricks output channel by index (Uses 0 indexing).
+Gets the value of an output channel binded to this bricks input channel by index (Uses 0 indexing).
 Index starts based on selection order of bricks
 Use `-1` to get the value of the input channel of this Brick (vanilla behavior)